roberto-butti/some-drops-of-php/src/content/docs/06-file/02-fil-scandir.md

 ---
-Title: Parsing a Directory
+title: Parsing a Directory
-Description: Parsing a directory, retrieving the elements in the directory in PHP
+description: Parsing a directory, retrieving the elements in the directory in PHP
-Sidebar:
+sidebar:
   label: Parse a directory
 ---